Training Data Extraction Attacks

 - Minimize sensitive training data.
 Do not train on records that are unnecessary for the task, and keep high-risk identifiers out of pretraining and fine-tuning data where possible.

 - Test extraction directly.
-Red-team models with realistic query budgets, prompts, filters, and access levels before deployment or release.
+Red-team models with realistic query budgets, prompts, filters, access levels, matching rules, and modality-specific similarity measures before deployment or release.

 - Limit exposure.
 Avoid exposing unnecessary logits, log probabilities, nearest neighbors, raw embeddings, debug traces, or long unmonitored generations.